AAIP draw results 2026

 What were the latest AAIP draw results?

-Earlier in the spring, an Alberta Express Entry Priority Sectors draw (construction/trades) on April 14 cut off at 60, and a Rural Renewal round on April 9 invited 74 candidates at 50.
-Together these rounds show the 2026 pattern at a glance: small, high-bar targeted Express Entry pathways alongside the large, mid-range Opportunity Stream and lower Rural Renewal cut-offs.
+Through late May, Alberta also ran a string of Express Entry Priority Sector rounds, agriculture (May 22, EOI 48), manufacturing (May 21, EOI 56) and construction/trades (May 20, EOI 61).
+Together these rounds show the 2026 pattern at a glance: small, higher-bar targeted Express Entry pathways alongside the large, mid-range Opportunity Stream and lower Rural Renewal cut-offs.
 Figures change every draw, confirm the current numbers on the live alberta.ca processing page.

-Recent 2026 AAIP draw history
+Recent 2026 AAIP draw results and history

-The table below lists recent 2026 AAIP draws, the date, pathway, number of invitations issued and the minimum EOI cut-off, drawn from Alberta's official record.
+The AAIP draw history table below lists recent 2026 AAIP draws, the date, pathway, number of invitations issued and the minimum EOI cut-off, drawn from Alberta's official record.
 It is a snapshot for quick reference; for the AAIP all draws history and the complete, live list always check the alberta.ca AAIP processing-information page.

 | Date (2026) | Stream / Pathway | Invitations | Min EOI |